 You might be able to claim Marriage Allowance, which allows you to transfer £1,250 of your Personal Allowance to your spouse or civil partner if:

 - your annual income is £12,500 or less

 - your partner's income is between £12,500 and £50,000 (or between £12,501 and £43,430 in Scotland)

 - you were born on or after 6 April 1935

-This will reduce the amount of tax your partner has to pay.
-It will usually save them £230.
+This will reduce the amount of tax your partner has to pay by up to £250 every tax year.

 You can apply for Marriage Allowance on GOV.UK.

-To claim Married Couple's Allowance, you must be living together as a married couple or as civil partners and at least one of you must have been born before 6 April 1935.
+You might be able to claim Married Couple's Allowance if you're living together as a married couple or as civil partners and one or both of you were born before 6 April 1935.